zeynep394/Interpreter-for-the-BigAdd-Language/README.md

 # Interpreter-for-the-BigAdd-Language
-Lexical analyser and Interpreter implementation with C language
+Lexical analyser and Interpreter implementation using C language